thixotropist/ghidra_decompiler_plugins/Readme.md

 # Overview

-The bulk of this project's documentation is to be structured as a Hugo + Docsys static web site, with source material collected under `content/en`.
+The bulk of this project's documentation is structured as a Hugo + Docsys static web site, with source material collected under `content/en`.
 Local browsing is enabled with `hugo serve`.

-The intended audience includes Ghidra users wishing to extend or research Ghidra's decompiler subsystem, especially in support of instruction set architecture extensions like the RISC-V vector instruction set.
+The intended audience includes Ghidra users wishing to extend or research Ghidra's decompiler subsystem, especially in support of processor-specific Rules and Actions.
+This sample project concentrates on rules supporting instruction set architecture extensions like the RISC-V vector instruction set.

 This is a research project intended to show what *may* be done with the Ghidra decompiler and at what complexity.
 We can avoid the complexity of full Ghidra decompiler PR reviews by proposing no enduring changes to the decompiler itself.
-Instead, the first decompiler plugin build triggers a download of Ghidra sources, which are patched to provide the decompiler with a minimal plugin manager.
+Instead, the first decompiler plugin build triggers a download of current released Ghidra sources, which are patched to provide the decompiler with a minimal plugin manager.
 Exploratory development then proceeds within the plugin, using the decompiler's native datatest framework for rapid build/test iterations.

 A secondary goal is to supplement @caheckman's excellent Doxygen documentation of the decompiler source code, for instance